 I get many questions about what bags to use in a Separett toilet.
 These need to be compostable bags that will readily break down in a compost bin.
-The actual Separett bags are excellent, but they are very expensive.
+The actual Separett bags are excellent, but they are a bit expensive.
 There are other compostable bags, commonly available at hardware stores, grocery stores, and online – for far less money.
-These bags are thinner than the actual Separett bags, so you’ll need to double bag the bucket.
+These bags may be thinner than the actual Separett bags, so you might need to double bag the bucket.
 You need the bag to be 7 gallons (26 liters) or larger.

 Glad Tall Compostable bags are commonly available – and inexpensive.
 They are a good alternative to Separett bags.
 You may also wish to try other brands.